Arafat-Bhuiyan/jvai-task/README.md

-# 🔐 Auth System — React + Tailwind + API Integration
+# 🔐 JVAI Task — React + Tailwind + API Integration

 A responsive login and signup system built with **React.js**, **Tailwind CSS**, and **external API integration** for user authentication.
 Includes client-side validation and toast notifications for real-time feedback.